Rangers vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Dean Kremer (5-1) for his 11th start of the season.
+- Kyle Bradish (2-1) will take the mound for the Orioles, his ninth start of the season.

 |Opponent